BeingTomGreen/Steam-API/README.md

 # Steam API Wrapper

-A simple PHP wrapper for the integrating the results from the Steam APIs into your applications.
+A simple PHP wrapper for the integrating the results from the Steam APIs into your application.

 ## Currently Supported Methods